 Frustrating and time consuming but very rewarding when it works out.
 It’s a business with constantly shifting alliances.
 Some people will want to work with you, others will not.
 You cant take it personally.
 Liquidity in the art market right now is at the auctions so it is important to follow the results.
 There are around 3,500 auction houses worldwide with at least an auction per week.

 What does it take to be successful as an art dealer?

-Patience, contacts, research and people skills- trustworthy, caring and service.
+Patience, contacts, research, and people skills- trustworthy, caring, and service.
 A “good eye” as they say cannot hurt.
 It helps to be in NYC where the action, many of the trendsetters and exhibitions are.

-Are you artist yourself and do you feel like you need to have an artistic gene to be a good art dealer?
+Are you an artist yourself and do you feel like you need to have an artistic gene to be a good art dealer?

 What are some ridiculous requests you’ve had from clients?

-A neurotic Texan dealer once had sent the Quogue police to my house because some unknown reason she thought I was not intending to return her painting.
+A neurotic Texan dealer once had sent the Quogue police to my house because for some unknown reason she thought I was not intending to return her painting.
 Many clients expect to get something for nothing and they are fishing for prices rather than wanting to sell their art.